sergey-sonkin/Spotify-Sound-Guide/README.md

 Accomplished so far:
 - Ingesting song features from Spotify API
 - Transforming song features, dealing with duplicates and missing data, etc
-- Defining metric for recommendability of a song
+- Defining metric for recommend ability of a song
 - Suggesting songs by recommendability, prompting user for whether they enjoyed a song

 In progress:
-- An alternative to Spotify's missing popularity metric
-- Additional song filtering (i.e interludes) to avoid "bad" suggestions
+- Cross referencing GeniusAPI for song lyrics for semantic analysis with BERT as feature
+- Compelling seaborn visualizations to contextualize recommendations within discography

+In the future:
-- A web-based frontend in Flask with the help of ChatGPT4
+- A web-based frontend in Flask

-Goals down the road:
-- Creating a local PostGreSQL database to avoid duplicate lookups if we ever scale userbase
+- A local PostGreSQL database to avoid duplicate lookups so we can scale userbase
-- Additional metadata: cross referencing YTMusicAPI or AppleMusicAPI for lyric and genre data
-- NLP on aforementioned lyric data